RikaGoldberg/quartzv4/content/CCS/Useful metaphors to design token economies.md

 image source: [@LiquidityWizard](https://twitter.com/LiquidityWizard)[![Image](https://pbs.twimg.com/media/FQu5xhJVsAEZHzp.png)](https://pbs.twimg.com/media/FQu5xhJVsAEZHzp.png)

-Bandwidth is the rate at which data flows across the network, and liquidity is the ease with which you can exchange your asset for something else.
+Bandwidth is the rate at which data flows across the network, and [liquidity](/content/notes/Liquidity.md)liquidity is the ease with which you can exchange your asset for something else.

 Having ample amounts of both is what allowed their respective economies to flourish.